RonyHirsch/VRIB_Analysis/README.md

 In the second phase of the experiment (trials 41-50), the trials re-play randomly selected trials from the first phase; subject's are no longer supposed to play to maximize their gain, and the bees' speed is not affected by their performance (as the next trials is a replay of a previously played trial).
 Participants were instructed to look at the bus stops at the sides of the road, and ignore the bees.
 Notably, they were still asked all three questions at the end of each trial (select the bee, PAS rating, 4AFC).

 The experiment's output is comprised of multiple txt files; some are outputted after each trial, while others are only updated and include information about all trials.
 Thus, the custom-made Python data processing module aggregates each participant's collection of txt files - and puts it into readable dataframes that are easily aggregated and analyzed.
+The R script is where the linear modelling is performed.
+The rest of the analyses are done on JASP based on other csv outputs.

 ## Python